mediapills/cloud-custodian/docs/source/gcp/examples/loadbalancer-network-tiers.rst

 Load Balancer - Network Tiers
 =============================

-These examples allow to work with GCP loadbalancer-address resource.
+These examples use GCP loadbalancer-address resource.
 It described below how to notify to Cloud Pub/Sub information about the addresses in standard and premium tiers.

 To configure Cloud Pub/Sub messaging please take a look at the :ref:`gcp_genericgcpactions` page.